AninditaBasu/writing-technically/docs/guide-setting-up-a-sphinx-site.md

 In this method, you upload the source files to GitHub, and ask GitHub to generate the output.
 In this method, the output files are always in sync with the source files.

 I haven't completely figured out this method yet.
 The GitHub build is running fine but the site deployment is going awry.
-When I sort it out, I'll update this page.
+After I sort it out, I'll update this page.

 ### Deploy through Read The Docs

 You have only one option, which is that of asking Read The Docs to build the site for you.
-To do so, you first host your source on a publicly available Git repository, and then use a `YAML` file as the build script that Read The Docs will read to build the output.
+To do so, you first host your source on a publicly available Git repository, and then use a `.readthedocs.yaml` file as a CI/CD file that Read The Docs will read to build the output.

 ```{admonition} Estimated time
 10 minutes